an "infinitary" proof of the finite Ramsey's theorem

 -

-The key ingredient in the nonstandard proof is the existence of a corresponding hyperextension for mathematical objects such that is not isomorphic to but preserves all "elementary properties" of (The proof of the existence of these objects will be reserved for another day: concisely, Los's theorem guarantees the diagonal embedding into the ultrapower of is elementary).
-"Elementary properties" of are those expressable in first order sentences: includes set inclusion, union, intersection, field axioms, etc. Does not include the Archimedean property of the reals!
-(For all positive there exists such that ).
-We define the transfer map to be a function taking an object to its hyperextension.
+The key ingredient in the nonstandard proof is the existence of a corresponding hyperextension $^*X$ for mathematical objects $X,$ such that $^*X$ is not isomorphic to $X$ but preserves all "elementary properties" of $X.$ (The proof of the existence of these objects will be reserved for another day: concisely, Los's theorem guarantees the diagonal embedding into the ultrapower of $X$ is elementary).
+"Elementary properties" of $X$ are those expressable in first order sentences: includes set inclusion, union, intersection, field axioms, etc. Does not include the Archimedean property of the reals!
+(For all positive $x \in \mathbb{R}$ there exists $n \in \mathbb{N}$ such that $nx > 1.$).
+We define the transfer map $*$ to be a function taking an object to its hyperextension.
 [More properties can be found in Section 2 of this manuscript.]

-This construction is recursive (you can make a length chain by repeating it), so this constructs an infinite clique.
-An infinite anticlique is constructed by taking the case where is not connected to
+This construction is recursive (you can make a $d+1$ length chain by repeating it), so this constructs an infinite clique.
+An infinite anticlique is constructed by taking the case where $\xi$ is not connected to $^*\xi.$

 Compared to the classical proof, the nonstandard approach is much cleaner?
 Less bookkeeping.
-You extend this argument to the -coloring case simply: becomes a subset of
+You extend this argument to the $k$-coloring case simply: $E$ becomes a subset of $V^k.$

 This is impossible due to Konig's Lemma.
 You can construct a finitely branching tree of these "bad" colorings where the partial order on the tree is induced by inclusion.
 Konig's lemma implies there's an infinite branch of this tree.
-This implies there's a -coloring of with no monochromatic subset of size which contradicts the Infinite Ramsey's Theorem.
+This implies there's a $k$-coloring of $\mathbb{N}^{[m]}$ with no monochromatic subset of size $n,$ which contradicts the Infinite Ramsey's Theorem.
 QED.